Director of Sales

 Much-needed motivation for your team

-Rather than keep your team in the dark, sales forecasting presents an opportunity to let everyone know where your company is headed.
+Rather than keep your team in the dark, sales forecasting presents an opportunity to let everyone know where your company is headed throughout the sales cycle.
 This encourages a more connected company culture where departments are working toward a common goal.

 Forecasting can also pump up your sales reps, creating a friendly sense of competition to close more deals.